 Another lighthouse where I wasn’t super impressed by the lighthouse itself, but more for the history of the area and the commanding views over the turbulent Atlantic Ocean.
 The legend of the Flying Dutchman, a ghost ship that when seen is said to be a bad omen, is from the rough waters surrounding the Cape Point lighthouse.
 I loved the small Museum that told tales of the Dutchman and the many ships that sunk trying to round the Cape over the years.
 The short hike up to the lighthouse was congested but offered brilliant views from all points.
 I also loved the hike below the lighthouse to a second smaller light at the end of a narrow promontory.

 Swallowtail Lighthouse, Grand Manan Island, Canada

 I saved the best till last.
-My absolute favourite lighthouse in the whole wide world, this gorgeous specimen has everything that makes a lighthouse great.
+My absolute favourite lighthouse in the whole wide world, the gorgeous Swallowtail Lighthouse on Grand Manan Island has everything that makes a lighthouse great.
 Incredible views, good looks, remote access, and not many people.
 It even has an awesome name.
 Swallowtail Lighthouse is located on a windswept peninsula that looks out upon lobster boats and whales and sits among lush green grass.
 We could see the lighthouse from our prime camping spot on the edge of a cliff nearby where we experienced hands down the best sunset we have ever seen.
 You can’t enter the lighthouse but you can wander around the grounds which we did one sunny afternoon in early summer.
 It was a highlight of my five months in Canada.